-Meeting an error while using different software on different operating systems is usual, and some of these errors can be annoying like QuickBooks Error 6210, 0 that emerges while opening a company file in QuickBooks Desktop.
-Intuit, however, releases regular updates to get rid of such errors in QuickBooks, but you can still get them if the application is misconfigured or if there are faults in Windows components.
-With this article, you will learn how to fix QuickBooks Error 6210, 0 and we will explain the reasons that trigger Error 6210, 0 in QuickBooks, so follow the complete article for detailed information.
+Meeting an error while using different software on different operating systems is usual.
+Some of these errors can be annoying, like QuickBooks Error 6210, 0 that emerges while opening a company file in QuickBooks Desktop.
+Intuit releases regular updates to get rid of such errors in QuickBooks, but you can still encounter one if the application is misconfigured or there are faults in Windows components.
+With this article, you will learn how to fix QuickBooks Error 6210, 0, and we will also explain the reasons that trigger Error 6210, 0 in QuickBooks, keep reading the complete article for detailed information.

-The most common reason to get error 6210, 0 in QuickBooks is accessing the company file from a workstation that is not the server, other than this, there are few more reasons as well that can cause QuickBooks to encounter error 6210, 0 that we have mentioned below.
+The most common reason to get error 6210, 0 in QuickBooks is accessing the company file from a workstation that is not the server and this is why QuickBooks throws an error message “A computer that is not the server is hosting the company file“.
+Apart from erroneous hosting settings, there are few more reasons that can cause QuickBooks to encounter error 6210, 0 that we have mentioned below.

 - QuickBooks Desktop and its additional features are not completely installed.

 - Errors are encountered while installing QuickBooks on Windows.

 - Computer infections have infected or deleted QuickBooks installation files like Network Data (.ND) and Transaction Log (.TLG) files.